casadoa/CasadoPersonalWebsite/README.md

 As well as some links to
 * My GitHub
-* LinkedIn
+* My LinkedIn
-* A link to Medium a open publishing platform
+* A link to Medium an open publishing platform